Fortescue (company)

-Fortescue is a global metal mining company headquartered in Australia.
-Fortescue focused on iron ore mining under the name of Fortescue Metals Group (FMG) until July 2023.
-As of 2017, Fortescue is the fourth-largest iron ore producer in the world.
+Fortescue is a global metal mining and energy company headquartered in Australia.
+The company focused on iron ore mining under the name of Fortescue Metals Group (FMG) until July 2023, when it merged with Fortescue Energy.
+As of 2026, Fortescue was the fourth-largest iron ore producer in the world.
 The company has holdings of more than 87000 km2 in the Pilbara region of Western Australia, making it the largest tenement holder in the state, larger than both BHP and Rio Tinto.

 Governance

-As of May 2022 Andrew Forrest is executive chairman and owns a third of the company.
-Dino Otranto is the CEO of Fortescue's Metals division (Aug 2023–), and Agustìn Pichot is the CEO of the Global Growth & Energy division.
+As of May 2022, Andrew Forrest was executive chairman and owns a third of the company.
+Dino Otranto is the CEO of Fortescue's Metals division (Aug 2023–), and Agustín Pichot is the CEO of the Global Growth & Energy division.

-Former chief executive Elizabeth Gaines is now global brand ambassador.
+Former chief executive Elizabeth Gaines became global brand ambassador in 2022.

 Mining projects

 The group has two main areas of operation located within the Pilbara region of Western Australia, the Chichester Hub and Solomon Hub.
 Plans to develop a third, Western Hub were as of 2017 in developmental stage.
 In 2017 Fortescue started exploration of possible mining tenements in South America and other parts of Australia.

-FMG engages professional lobbyists to represent their interests to parliaments in multiple jurisdictions.
-In South Australia, they are represented by Spring Street Advisory Pty Ltd.
+Fortescue has built 760 km of very heavily engineered railway lines to transport the products of its mines to port.

 Chichester Hub

 Located in the heart of the Pilbara, the Chichester Hub is made up of Fortescue's flagship minesite Cloudbreak and the second minesite Christmas Creek.
-The total Chichester Hub produces 90 million tonnes per annum (mtpa) of iron ore plus an additional five mtpa from a joint venture with BC Iron.
+As of 2013, the total Chichester Hub produced 90 million tonnes per annum (mtpa) of iron ore plus an additional five mtpa from a joint venture with BC Iron.

 Cloudbreak

-Fortescue's first minesite Cloudbreak in 2013 mined 40 million tonnes of iron ore a year.
-The horizontal nature of the deposits at Cloudbreak called for a new mining approach to those used at other mines which operate on vertical deposits of ore.
-Overburden removal is done using conventional blast, truck and shovel methods while specially designed surface miners cut and load the ore into trucks for transport to the run of mine stockpiles.
+Fortescue's first minesite, Cloudbreak, in 2013 mined 40 million tonnes of iron ore a year.
+The horizontal nature of the deposits at Cloudbreak called for a new mining approach to those used at other mines, which operate on vertical deposits of ore.
+Overburden is removed using conventional blast, truck and shovel methods while specially designed surface miners cut and load the ore into trucks for transport to the run of mine stockpiles.

-Screening, crushing and desand plants at the Cloudbreak ore processing facility prepare and refine the product before the ore is stockpiled ahead of transport to port.
+Screening, crushing and de-sand plants at the Cloudbreak ore processing facility prepare and refine the product before the ore is stockpiled ahead of transport to port.
 The train loadout facility at Cloudbreak is capable of feeding 16,000 tonnes of ore per hour on the 2.7 km trains ready for the journey along the 256 km heavy-haul railway to the facilities at Herb Elliott Port.